MarioMoura/Crash/README.md

 ```
 sudo make install
 ```
-this is going to install the binary in the $PATH, still it is not recommended as protsh is not an useful shell.
+this is going to install the binary in the $PATH, although it is not recommended as crash is not an fully featured shell.